dfds/dojo/workshops/git-github-deep-dive/katas/6/kata/README.md

 git commit -m "Commit #1 on rebase-target"
 ```

-### 5. Checkout our "main" branch and add a new commit
+### 5. Checkout our "master" branch and add a new commit
-By adding a new commit to `main` at this step we are forcing a divergence of the two branches:
+By adding a new commit to `master` at this step we are forcing a divergence of the two branches:

 ```
-git checkout main
+git checkout master

 echo HelloFile4 > text3.txt
 git add text3.txt
 git commit -m "Commit #3 on main"
 ```

-### 6. Rebase "main" onto "rebase-target"
+### 6. Rebase "master" onto "rebase-target"
 Now that our branches have diverge we can re-consolidate the changes and tidy up our commit history via `git rebase`:

 ```